EMC (Electro magnetic compatibility) is the ability of a system to function correctly in an environment without affecting any other system or itself.

 ► be immune to interference from other devices.

 Electromagnetic interference is observed as a result of the electromagnetic environment in which the device is affected.
-All electromagnetic events occurring in a certain region form the electromagnetic environment of that region.
+All electromagnetic events occurring in a certain region create the electromagnetic environment of that region.
 The main effects of this electromagnetic environment can be said as EMI and EMC.
-If we want to characterize the electromagnetic environment, we see the 2 element:
+If we want to characterize the electromagnetic environment, we come across 2 elements:

 ► Frequency / Time

 ► Amplitude (intensity of electromagnetic energy or voltage-current value, etc.)

 The main causes of electromagnetic interference are; poor quality cables, printed circuit elements, leaks at the connection points, resistors, capacitors, inductors, element replacement, electromechanical devices, digital circuit elements, mechanical switches can be made in a list.